saaspegasus/pegasus-docs/front-end/overview.md

 **For a much more detailed overview of the rationale behind this architecture, and the details of the set up see the [Modern JavaScript for Django Developers](https://www.saaspegasus.com/guides/modern-javascript-for-django-developers/) series.**

+## Choosing a front end build tool

+Pegasus currently lets you choose between Webpack and Vite as the primary build tool for your front end.
+Choosing is relatively simple: **if you don't know what you want, use Vite**.

+Vite is faster, more modern, and includes a number of features not supported by webpack, including:

+1. Hot Module Replacement (HMR)---a development feacture that lets code changes in your front end files automatically update without a full-page reload.
+2. Code splitting---a production feature that breaks your front end files into individual bundles that encapsulate code dependencies.
+This leads to less redundant JavaScript and faster page loads.

+The main reason to choose Webpack is if you are already using it and don't want to switch tools.

 ## Front-end files